Breathe (British band)

 Breathe were an English pop band formed in London in 1984.
-The band enjoyed chart success in the late 1980s and early 1990s with hit singles "Don't Tell Me Lies", "How Can I Fall?", and "Say a Prayer".
-The group's biggest hit was "Hands to Heaven", which reached #2 in the United States in August 1988.
+The band enjoyed chart success in the late 1980s and early 1990s with hit singles "Don't Tell Me Lies", "How Can I Fall?" and "Say a Prayer".
+The group's biggest hit was "Hands to Heaven", which reached No. 2 in the United States in August 1988.

 Early years

 The members of Breathe were childhood friends who attended Yateley School, a comprehensive in north-east Hampshire.
 During 1982 they formed a five-piece jazz-infused outfit called Catch 22, performing covers and the occasional original song.
 The lineup consisted of David Glasper (vocals), Marcus Lillington (guitar & keyboards), Phill Harrison (bass), Michael Delahunty (bass guitar), and Ian Spice (drums).
 In a 1990 interview, Glasper offered the following recollections: I was 17 when the band started, so the other guys were two years younger than myself, 15 ... we had bands that we loved, but it was so far apart in musical tastes...
 It was just this confusion of different styles.
 Marcus and Phill were into things like Led Zep and Floyd, that area.
 I was into things like the Eagles, Little Feat, some soul stuff.
 Spike was probably into heavier, sort of rock music.
 So we had all these different kind of styles, which at first was just like a terrible mixture...
 So we played around our local area quite a lot and that helped kind of formulate or create some kind of style.

 After Phill Harrison left Catch 22 to join the Fire Brigade, the band became known as Breathe.